gonzalesluisfrancisco/daq_gert/README.md

  *  and to make the needed daq_gert module
  *  then copy the Image file to the /boot directory with a new kernel image name
  *  and modify the boot file to use that image
- *  after the reboot: modprobe daq_gert if needed then setup the comedi device: comedi_config /dev/comedi0 daq_gert
+ *  after the reboot: daq_gert should auto-load to device /dev/comedi0
+ *  if the legacy option is set in /etc/modprobe.d/comedi.conf the new device will be created after those
  *  dmesg should the the kernel module messages
  *  run the test program: bmc_test_program to see if it's working
  *